LNOVICE/vultr_app/README.md

 - Select Operating System
 - Enter a label for your instance
 - Tap "Deploy Instance"

+**Note**: Deployment requires a pre-existing snapshot in your Vultr account.
+Future versions will support creating instances directly from OS images.

 #### Manage Instances
 - Tap "Instances" in the navigation